Welcome to Slow Luxury Events and Experiences:

 SLOW LUXURY ROUND TABLES

-Whether the mix is media, manufacturers, industry groups or emerging cultures, the experience is lively and informative.
+Whether the mix is media, makers and manufacturers, industry groups or emerging cultures, the experience is lively and informative.

 Key to all gatherings are right-brain creative smart experiences to balance the left-brain logical smarts.